 You’re required to take your license back to the original county clerk’s office after signing it.

 According to Wandering Weddings, eloping in Texas can cost anywhere between $9800 and $20400, depending on the wedding packages you choose.
+Keep in mind that your timing affects the cost.
+Some vendors and venues cost more during busy seasons.
+So you could pay a lot less in, say, July than you would in April.

 People who can legally marry you in Texas include a rabbi or priest, a licensed or ordained minister, or a judge.